Rutu-TChaugale/Product-Management-System/README.md

 </ul>

 <h2>🖥️ User Experience</h2>
-<p>When the application is launched, users are presented with an easy-to-navigate menu that allows them to perform various operations such as adding, searching, filtering, and updating product details.
-The system ensures data integrity through built-in validations, making it simple to manage your inventory effectively.</p>
+<p>Upon launch, users are greeted with a simple, menu-driven interface that allows easy management of products—add, search, filter, update, and more.
+Built-in validations ensure data accuracy, making inventory management efficient and reliable.</p>

-<p>The <strong>Dynamic Product Management System</strong> offers an efficient and straightforward way to handle product inventories, making it an ideal project for Java learners and developers alike. 🚀</p>
+<p>The <strong>Dynamic Product Management System</strong> provides an intuitive way to manage your product inventory, offering a seamless experience for developers and users alike. 🚀</p>

 <h2>📂 How to Get Started</h2>
 <ol>